 A motorboat's VIN is located on its hull, and a manufactured home's VIN is stamped on its chassis.
 A motor vehicle's VIN is usually located on the driver's side dashboard, near the windshield:

-For a motor vehicle 10 years old and newer, be sure the odometer reading, your name and address as buyer, and the date are printed clearly in the spaces provided under "TRANSFER BY OWNER" on the reverse of the title.
-If the odometer reading is not available on the title, you must obtain a completed Odometer And Damage Disclosure Statement (MV-103) from the seller.
+For a motor vehicle manufactured in or after the 2011 model year that is 20 model years old or newer, be sure the odometer reading, your name and address as buyer, and the date are printed clearly in the spaces provided under "TRANSFER BY OWNER" on the reverse of the title.
+If the odometer reading is not available on the title, you must obtain a completed Odometer And Damage Disclosure Statement (PDF) (MV-103) from the seller.
 Sign as indicated on the appropriate place on the title certificate or on the MV-103 to acknowledge you have seen the reported mileage.

 For a motor vehicle 8 years old or newer, be sure the seller has completed the appropriate damage disclosure statement.
 This statement indicates whether or not the vehicle's new title certificate should be branded "Rebuilt Salvage."
 The damage disclosure statement is printed on the reverse of title certificates issued beginning 1994.
 If an older version of the title is used, the seller must give you a completed Odometer And Disclosure Statement (MV-103), available at any motor vehicle office.
 It is also available from a DMV Call Center or from the DMV Internet Office.

 If the seller indicates the vehicle has been damaged to the extent that the cost of repairs would be in excess of 75 percent of the retail value of the vehicle at the time of loss, the vehicle cannot be registered.
 It must undergo a salvage vehicle examination by DMV.
 After the vehicle passes the exam, the DMV will issue a branded title.